SAP-cloud-infrastructure/elektra/plugins/kubernetes_ng/README.md

 # KubernetesNg

-A frontend for the gardener API.
-To manage Kubernetes resources.
+A frontend for the gardener API to manage Kubernetes resources.